Kenyan Chapati | Chapo Recipe

 - Add 3-4 tbsp oil and rub into the flour.

-- Add the measured warm water and form a soft dough.
+- Add the measured warm water little at a time and form a soft dough.
 Add any extra water required, tablespoon at a time as you don't want the dough too soft.

 - The dough should not be sticky.